 - Stir until well combined.

-- Pour into a greased casserole dish and bake covered for 70 minutes.
-Then bake uncovered for 20 minutes.
+- Pour into a greased 9x13 dish and bake covered for 30 minutes.
+Uncover and bake for another 20 minutes.

 - Casserole dish